It is estimated that about $17 billion is lost globally as a result of food spoilage during transportation and storage.

 A cold chain breach might go unnoticed at first, but poor temperature control can lead to bacterial growth, fungal decay, and premature spoilage — affecting already low margins.
 Unknowingly selling inferior foods can have devastating effects.
 Temperature deviations can also affect flavor, texture, and appearance — trait variations that may not be visibly evident, especially if the packaging is tinted or opaque.
 Selling inferior or inconsistent goods may contribute to a decrease in customer satisfaction and loyalty.

-You need to be sure that your perishable item makes it safely to your customers.
-You know the risk of failure: Spoiled food and dangerous medication that could do harm.
-One the other hand, you need to minimize costs and reduce packaging waste.
-We work with you and your accredidation agencies to develop an optimal compromise between cost and performance.
-We utilize industry-standard 7E ISTA testing.
-We evaluate lane data and shipping conditions.
-Let us help you with this thermal insulation puzzle!
+At Thermal Shipping Solutions, we know you need to be sure that your perishable items make it safely to your customers.
+Why run the of risk spoiled food and damaged medications?
+We work with you and your accreditation agencies to develop an optimal compromise between cost and performance for your cold chain packaging.
+We utilize industry-standard 7E ISTA testing and evaluate lane data and shipping conditions to make sure you're getting exactly what you need.